fabacab/inline-gdocs-viewer/readme.txt

 == Description ==

-Easily turn data stored in a [Google Spreadsheet](https://sheets.google.com/), [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values), a [MySQL database](https://mysql.com/), or the output of a [Google Apps Script](https://www.google.com/script/start/) into a beautiful interactive chart or graph, a sortable and searchable table, or both.
+Easily turn data stored in a [Google Spreadsheet](https://sheets.google.com/), [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values), [MySQL database](https://mysql.com/), or the output of a [Google Apps Script](https://www.google.com/script/start/) into a beautiful interactive chart or graph, a sortable and searchable table, or both.
 Embed live previews of PDF, XLS, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer).
 A built-in cache provides extra speed.

 * Update your blog post or page whenever a Google Spreadsheet or CSV file changes.
-* Create beautiful interactive graphs and charts from your spreadsheet data with ease.
+* Create beautiful interactive graphs and charts from your Google Spreadsheet or CSV files with ease.
-* Display custom data stored in the site's database as a sortable and searchable table.
 * Customize the table's or chart's look and feel using a powerful and flexible query language and a plethora of configuration options.
-* Show the output of any public [Google Apps Script](https://developers.google.com/apps-script/overview) that has been [deployed as a Web App](https://developers.google.com/apps-script/guides/web#deploying_a_script_as_a_web_app) on your WordPress site.
+* Use data from a variety of different sources: Google Spreadsheets, Google Apps Scripts, CSV files, your WordPress database, or a remote MySQL database.
 * Embed almost any online document to view without leaving your blog.

 *Donations for this plugin make up a chunk of my income.
 If you continue to enjoy this plugin, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TJLPJYXHSRBEE&lc=US&item_name=Inline%20Google%20Spreadsheet%20Viewer&item_number=Inline%20Google%20Spreadsheet%20Viewer&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted). :) Thank you for your support!*